-We work to advance philosophy education in two ways.
+We work to advance philosophy education in several ways.
 First, we directly engage students through classes and club activities at area schools.
 Second, we work with teachers on curriculum development, focusing on ways to integrate philosophical themes.
+Finally, we look to collaborate with non-for-profit educational initiatives focused on academic enrichment.

 Pre-College Philosophy in the Schools